PIQuIL/QuCumber/CONTRIBUTING.md

 pytest -m 'not gpu'

 # To include Negative Log-Likelihood gradient tests which are skipped by default
-# These tests tend to be fairly slow and may also be a bit inconsistent at
+# These tests tend to be fairly slow and are also be a bit inconsistent
-# times, as they involve random sampling.
+# as they involve random sampling.
 pytest --nll

 # To skip tests marked as 'slow', these include tests which train models